-69. The first part then of Paternal Power, or rather Duty, which is Education, belongs so to the Father, that it terminates at a certain season; when the business of Education is over it ceases of it self; and is also alienable before.
-For a Man may put the tuition of his Son in other hands; and he that has made his Son an Apprentice to another, has discharged him, during that time, of a great part of his Obedience, both to himself and to his Mother.
-But all the duty of honour, the other part, remains never the less entire to them; nothing can cancel that.
-It is so inseparable from them both, that the Father's Authority cannot dispossess the Mother of this right, nor can any Man discharge his Son from honouring her that bore him.
-But both these are very far from a power to make Laws, and inforceing them with Penalties, that may reach Estate, Liberty, Limbs and Life.
-The power of Commanding ends with Nonage; and though after that, honour and respect, support and defence, and whatsoever gratitude can oblige a Man to, for the highest benefits he is naturally capable of, be always due from a Son to his Parents; [289] yet all this puts no Scepter into the Father's hand, no Soveraign Power of Commanding.
-He has no Dominion over his Sons property or actions, nor any right that his Will should prescribe to his Sons in all things; however it may become his Son in many things, not very inconvenient to him and his Family, to pay a Deference to it.
+69. The first part then of Paternal Power, or rather Duty, which is Education, belongs so to the Father that it terminates at a certain season ; when the business of Education is over it ceases of it self, and is also alienable before.
+For a Man may put the Tuition of his Son in other hands; and he that has made his Son an Apprentice to another, has discharged him, during that time of a great part of his Obedience both to himself and to his Mother.
+But all the Duty of Honour, the other part, remains never the less entire to them; nothing can cancel that.
+It is so inseparable from them both, that the Father's Authority cannot disposses the Mother of this right, nor can any Man discharge his Son from honouring her that bore him.
+But both these are very far from a power to make Laws, and inforcing them with Penalties that may reach Estate, Liberty, Limbs and Life.
+The power of Commanding ends with Nonage; and though after that, ho-nour and respect, support and defence, and whatsoever Gratitude can oblige a Man to for the highest benefits he is naturally capable of, be always due from a Son to his Parents; yet all this puts no Scepter into the Father's hand, no Sovereign Power of Commanding.
+He has no Dominion over his Sons Property or Actions, nor any right that his Will should prescribe to his

-70. A Man may owe honour and respect to an ancient or wise Man; defence to his Child or Friend; relief and support to the distressed; and gratitude to a Benefactor; to such a degree, that all he has, all he can do, cannot sufficiently pay it.
-But all these give no Authority, no right of making Laws to any one over him from whom they are owing.
-And 'tis plain, all this is due, not to the bare title of Father; not only because, as has been said, it is owing to the Mother too: but because these obligations to Parents, and the degrees of what is required of Children, may be varied by the different care and kindness, trouble and expence, is often imployed upon one Child more than another.
+Sons in all things; however it may become his Son in many things, not very inconvenient to him and his Family, to pay a Deference to it.

-71. This shews the reason how it comes to pass, that Parents in Societies, where they themselves are Subjects, retain a power over their Children, and have as much [290] right to their Subjection, as those who are in the state of Nature, which could not possibly be, if all political Power were only paternal, and that, in truth, they were one and the same thing: for then, all paternal Power being in the Prince, the Subject could naturally have none of it; but these two Powers, political and paternal, are so perfectly distinct and separate, and built upon so different Foundations, and given to so different Ends, that every Subject, that is a Father, has as much a paternal Power over his Children, as the Prince has over his.
-And every Prince that has Parents, owes them as much filial Duty and Obedience, as the meanest of his Subjects do to theirs; and can therefore contain, not any part or degree of that kind of Dominion, which a Prince, or Magistrate has over his Subject.
+- 70. A Man may owe honour and respect to an ancient or wise Man; defence to his Child or Friend; relief and support to the Distressed; and gratitude to a Benefactor, to such a degree, that all he has, all he can do, cannot sufficiently pay it: But all these give no Authority, no right to any one of making Laws over him from whom they are owing.
+And 'tis plain, all this is due not to the bare Title of Father; not only because, as has been said, it is owing to the Mother too; but because these Obligations to Parents, and the degrees of what is required of Children, may be varied by the different care and kindness, trouble and expence is often imployed upon one Child more than another. - 71.
+This shews the reason how it comes to pass, that Parents in Societies, where they themselves are Subjects, retain a power over their Children, and have as much right to their Subjection as those who are in the state of Nature, which could not possibly be, if all Political Power were only Paternal, and that in truth they were one and the same thing: For then, all Paternal Power being in the Prince, the Subject could naturally have none of it: But these two Powers, Political and Paternal, are so perfectly distinct and separate, and built upon so different Foundations, and given to so different Ends, that every Subject that is a Father, has as much a Paternal Power over his Children, as the Prince has over his; And every Prince that has Parents owes owes them as much filial Duty and Obedience as the meanest of his Subjects do to theirs; and can therefore contain not any part or degree of that kind of Dominion, which a Prince, or Magistrate has over his Subject.